MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-debugging.md

 # Debugging in AL

 *Debugging* is the process of finding and correcting errors.
 With Visual Studio Code and the [!INCLUDE[d365al_ext_md](../includes/d365al_ext_md.md)], you get an integrated debugger to help you inspect your code and verify that your application can run as expected.
-You can start a debugging session by pressing **F5**.
+You can start a debugging session by selecting <kbd>F5</kbd>.
 For more information about Debugging in Visual Studio Code, see [Debugging](https://code.visualstudio.com/docs/editor/debugging).

 An alternative to classic debugging is snapshot debugging, which allows you to record running code, and later debug it.
 For more information, see [Snapshot Debugging](devenv-snapshot-debugging.md).